jacob-honig/Financial-Planning-with-APIs-and-Simulations/README.md

 # Data
 This notebook pulls data using an Alpaca API call via the Alpaca SDK to get historical share price data for use in Monte Carlo simulations.

-This notebook pulls data using a Crypto API provided by alternative.me .
+This notebook pulls data using a Crypto API provided by alternative.me to get historical crypto price data.

 # Usability
 This report imports the MCSimulation method contained in the MCForecastTools file.